 Volunteer Recruitment FAQ’s – Frequently Asked Questions

 The recruitment process begins when an applicant completes a Volunteer Application Package and returns it to the Administration Office in person or by mail.
-Applications are reviewed to ensure they are completed with the necessary required information including a completed notary near the back of the application.

 Applications are reviewed and if found to be complete, applicants are contacted and a panel interview is scheduled.
 The interview panel selects applicants to move forward to the testing phase.
 Applicants should consider starting to fill out a statement of personal history questionnaire for their background check.